nastavnjc/shadowsocks-doc/install-shadowsoks-proxy-server-and-client.md

 ## Installing Pip on Ubuntu 16.04

-Pip is an easy to install package management system which is used to install and manage software packages found in the Python Package Index and it give us a convenient way to install Shadowsocks.
+Pip is an easy to install package management system which is used to install and manage software found in the Python Package Index and it give us a convenient way to install Shadowsocks.
 Make sure that `pip` it's installed on your system, if not then use below command to install it.

     sudo apt-get install python-pip
     sudo apt-get install python-m2crypto

-This will installs the Python PIP and Python-m2crypt packages along with other dependencies.
+This will installs the Python PIP and Python-m2crypto packages along with other dependencies.
 The **m2crypto** package is used to encrypt the tunnel traffic.

 ## Installing Shadowsocks on Ubuntu 16.04